rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

 Each ml of concentrate contains 25 mg of bevacizumab*.
 Each 4 ml vial contains 100 mg of bevacizumab.
 Each 16 ml vial contains 400 mg of bevacizumab.
 For dilution and other handling recommendations, see section 6.6.

 *Bevacizumab is a recombinant humanised monoclonal antibody produced by DNA technology in Chinese Hamster Ovary cells.

-Excipient with known effect Each 4 ml vial contains 1.6 mg of polysorbate 20.
-Each 16 ml vial contains 6.4 mg of polysorbate 20.

 For the full list of excipients, see section 6.1.